 When you’re expressing an intention or decision, use will if you’re making the decision as you speak; use going to if you have already made the decision:

-and b) it lacks 'psychological' validity.
+b) It lacks 'psychological' validity.
 When is a decision pre-planned vs planned?
-I had a student once who said: “All my decisions are pre-meditated!”
+I had a student once who said: 'All my decisions are pre-meditated!'

 To talk about the future use will.
 This is the rule that most learners operate on.
 Statistically, it is a safe bet.
 Will is much more common than going to in all meanings (prediction and intention) and all registers (conversation and writing).
 In fact, will is the most common modal verb in English.
 Future meaning is more often expressed by will than any other form.
 So, when in doubt, use will.
 (These facts come from the Longman Grammar of Spoken and Written English which is based on a 40-million word corpus of spoken and written text).

 And/or Rule of Thumb 4

 Use will in writing and going to in speaking.
 While this is not as reliable as Rule of Thumb 3, it is supported by corpus evidence.
 Going to is most common in conversation (although never as common as will), and more common in American than British conversation.
 It is relatively infrequent in written English.